unrealwork/atsd-use-cases/research/us-international-trade/README.md

 ![Figure 3](./images/Figure3.png)

-You can explore this figures, as well as trade balances for 2006 and 1997, in Chart Lab by clicking on the button below:
+You can explore this figures, as well as trade balances for 2006 and 1997, in **ChartLab** by clicking on the button below:

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/b9f27b14/2/#fullscreen)